- 1 Best Component Speakers: Extensive 6.5 Inch Audio Speaker Review

 Jokes aside, the Fosgate’s are luxury at it’s finest.
 I have heard sounds that I didn’t know existed come out of these speakers.

 When testing these out, I highly suggest you pick a song that you know very well and connect to.
 As soon as I put my song on, it was like hearing it for the first time all over again.

 Have you ever had that feeling when you think a song is just so perfect for the moment, so well crafted and engineered that it physically effects you?
-Well that is what it felt like when hearing music through the Rockfords.
+Well that is what it felt like when hearing music through the Rockford component speakers.
 I had shivers up my spine.

 The placement of the tweeters was perfect and everything was well-balanced to produce perfectly clear and precise audio.
 The instruments sounded like they were in the car with me because of the audio environment the speakers create around you.

 With quality comes a high price-tag, but I actually don’t think that these are too rediculous of an expense.
-The main reason I haven’t listed these as my favourite is, the price.
+The main reason I haven’t listed these as my favorite is, the price.